pursuit-curriculum/unit-front-end-web-development/intro-to-dom/lesson-notes/readme.md

 By the end of this lesson, you should be able to:

-- Understand how HTML can be drawn as a tree
+- Understand how HTML can be drawn as a tree.
-- Relate HTML elements to parents, children, and siblings
+- Relate HTML elements to parents, children, and siblings.
-- Define the DOM
+- Define the DOM.
-- Explain what role the DOM plays on a web page
+- Explain what role the DOM plays on a web page.
-- Connect an external JavaScript file to an HTML file
+- Connect an external JavaScript file to an HTML file.
-- Explain what the attribute `defer` does and why it is needed
+- Explain what the attribute `defer` does and why it is needed.
 - Identify common DOM manipulation patterns:
-- query for an element
+- Query for an element.
-- edit an element
+- Edit an element.
-- add an element
+- Add an element.
-- remove an element
+- Remove an element.

 ---